-Constanta, historically known as Tomis, is the largest port on the Black Sea coast and a popular destination for summer holidays.
-Pleasant temperatures, combined with the refreshing breeze of the sea, draw vacation-goers and tourists from all over the world.
+Constanta, historically known as Tomis, is Romania’s largest port on the Black Sea coast and a popular destination for summer holidays.

-While visiting this historical coastal town, you will most likely fall in love with its sandy beaches, archaeological treasures, and alluring museums.
+I am sure that when visiting this historical coastal city, you will fall in love with its great attractions, the sandy beaches, and alluring museums.

 The Constanta Casino

 Built in 1910 by King Carol I, the mosque delivers one of the most impressive sights Constanta has to offer.
-As a result, it is also known as the Carol I Mosque.
+And it’s also conveniently located in the old town area.

 Muslims, either Turks or Tatar by origin, come to worship their faith here.
 Each day, the muezzin climbs the steps to the minaret and makes the call to prayer.